-Rinker School students come from across the world, including all over North American, Asia, Africa, South and Central America, Australia, and Europe.
+Rinker School students come from across the world, including all over North America, Asia, Africa, South and Central America, Australia, New Zealand, and Europe.
 Their academic backgrounds have ranged from Anthropology to Urban and Regional Planning.
-Approximately a third of the program's graduate students are women.
+Approximately one-third of the program's graduate students are women.

-Which classes are available online?
+Are the degrees available online?